nus-cs2113-AY2122S1/ip/docs/README.md

 You can tell Duke to add some tasks to the Todo list.
 You can also mark the task as done or even delete the item.
 A neat list will help you to ensure everything is on track, and you will not miss out on the important events.

+### Local Storage

+Duke uses local storage to store the information of your Todo list, so do worry about someone else may steal your trip information online.
+But to be careful not to mess with the data files, or else the duke may no longer remember your trip information.

+### InSeNSitIVE tO CASes

+Duke is not sensitive to upper or lower cases so that you do not need to worry about the casing when communicate with Duke.

 ## Usage